Join us for this concert series of short musical programs which will premiere on our Facebook page monthly at 1 p.m.

 Page Stephens is a mezzo soprano, voice teacher and arts administrator based in Austin, Texas, with a soft spot for new music.
 Notable recent premiere performances include: Dana Lyn’s A Point on a Slow Curve with Lyn’s band Mother Octopus; Adrienne Inglis’ Innocent Blood as Mary Esty with Inversion Ensemble; Mark Kilstofte’s The White Album with Copland House in New York; and Russell Podgorsek’s operetta The Two of Swords with Invoke String Quartet.
 During the 2020-21 season with the pandemic still looming, she has several virtual projects planned with Less Than <10, Inversion Ensemble, Density512, Austin Classical Guitar, and composer Matthew Lyons.
 Stephens is the Assistant Director for Operations at the Butler School of Music and is working towards her doctorate in vocal performance and pedagogy at UT Austin.

-JUNE 5 / FINNIGAN FAMILY
+DATE TBD / FINNIGAN FAMILY

 Music from the Sacred Tradition